Click to go back to top of page

 Sizes: Small

-SOLD OUT SUPERB PENSTEMON 2 feet Moderate Good-Excellent Low Moderate 3500- 5500
+SUPERB PENSTEMON 2 feet Moderate Good-Excellent Low Moderate 3500- 5500

 Penstemon superbus Native to extreme southwestern New Mexico and southern Arizona.
 Grows in sandy or gravelly soils in canyons and washes.
-Has coral colored blooms in April and May.
+Has coral-colored blooms in April and May.
 Is a pollinator for native bees.
 Hardy in USDA hardiness zones 6-9.
 Pest Problems: none known Suggested Uses: pollinator for native bees

 Sizes: Small

-SOLD OUT THINLEAF ALDER 20-25 feet Moderate-Fast Excellent Moderate-High Low-Moderate 5000- 10000
+THINLEAF ALDER 20-25 feet Moderate-Fast Excellent Moderate-High Low-Moderate 5000- 10000

 Alnus tenuifolia This native species is common along creeks and canyons from 5000 to 10000 feet in elevation.
 Alder bark is rich in tannin and very puckery if chewed.
 The bark is used for tanning, giving skins a red color.
 Beavers, deer and rabbits eat the bark despite its puckery taste.
 It is good cover for wildlife and browse for deer.
 It has no calcium carbonate tolerance and no salinity tolerance.
 The optimum soil pH is 5.5 to 7.0.
 It has intermediate shade tolerance.
 Hardiness zones are 1 through 7 at elevations above 5000 feet.
 The width is between 12 and 20 feet.
 Pest Problems: Tent caterpillars.
 Suggested Uses: Wildlife plantings, streambank stabilization and erosion control.